franck-boullier/utils/terraform/aws/terraform_backend/service-accounts/README.md

 # Overview:

-This is where we store the terraform script to create the resources we need for a centralized bucket to store the terraform states for all the resources that we will create for a given environment.
+This is where we store the terraform script to create the resources we need for a centralized bucket to store the terraform states for all the resources that we will create for a given environment (the Terraform Backend service).

 This is a Special service that works for the whole organization.